Henry Cotton (golfer)

 Sir Thomas Henry Cotton, MBE (28 January 1907 – 22 December 1987) was an English professional golfer.
 He won the Open Championship in 1934, 1937 and 1948, becoming the leading British player of his generation.
-The Rookie of the Year award in European Tour is named after him.

 Early life

 Cotton was born in Holmes Chapel, then known as Church Hulme, near Congleton, Cheshire on 28 January 1907.
 He had an older brother, Leslie (born 1905), who also became a professional golfer.
 Cotton was brought up in Crystal Palace Road, East Dulwich, London.
 He later went to Reigate Grammar School, and then won a scholarship to Alleyn's School in Dulwich, South London.
 He was a useful cricketer, good enough to bat at number 3 for the school against Surrey Club and Ground, a team containing 5 professionals, at the age of 15.
 Cotton and his brother had already taken up a second sport, golf, at the Aquarius Golf Club in Honor Oak from 1920.
 In September 1921 the Cotton brothers played in the first Boys Amateur Championship, then limited to boys under 16.
 Henry played the eventual winner, Donald Mathieson, on the first day, losing by 2 holes, Cotton was all square after 16 holes but lost the 17th after being incorrectly penalised for placing his bag in a bunker.
 Cotton also played in the 1922 Boys Championship, again losing in the first round.
 In June 1923 Cotton won the Hutchings Trophy, the Championship of the Aquarius Club.